Multiple Indexing and Range Indexing

 Stan allows multiple indexes to be provided for containers (i.e., arrays, vectors, and matrices) in a single position, using either an array of integer indexes or range bounds.
 In many cases, there are functions that provide similar behavior.

 Allowing multiple indexes supports inline vectorization of models.
-For instance, consider the likelihood for a varying-slope, varying-intercept hierarchical linear regression, which could be coded as
+For instance, consider the data model for a varying-slope, varying-intercept hierarchical linear regression, which could be coded as

 for (n in 1:N) {